What Is Hibiscus?

 How to Make Hibiscus Tea

-The instructions for making hibiscus infusions vary depending on whether you are using ground calyces or dried whole calyces, and on the quality of your ingredients.
-In general, with an herbal tisane or infusion, there is some trial and error to find the strength and flavor you desire.
-A longer steep results in a stronger flavor and color, but over-steeping any tea can alter the taste.
+The instructions for making hibiscus tea vary depending on whether you're using ground calyces or dried whole calyces, and on the quality of your ingredients.
+In general, with an herbal tisane or infusion, it takes some trial and error to find the strength and flavor you want.
+A longer steep results in a stronger flavor and color, but over-steeping any tea can increase its bitterness.

 For dried, cut hibiscus flowers: